Ploynpk/luckydog/README.md

 ## Deployment

-The application is deployed and accessible at [https://www.luckydog.com] (https://www.luckydog.com).
+The application will be deployed and accessible at [https://www.luckydog.com](https://www.luckydog.com).

-## Repository

-The source code for this project is available on GitHub at [https://github.com/Ploynpk/luckydog.git  ] (https://github.com/Ploynpk/luckydog.git).

-## Notes

-- This application interacts with the Fetch Dog API from Fetch's assignment.
-- User authentication is handled via cookies.